apalache-mc/apalache/docs/src/adr/002adr-types.md

 (or, of an empty sequence).

 <a id="typeAlias"></a>

 ### 2.4.
 Introducing and using type aliases

-Follow two simple rules:
+Follow the four simple rules:

+1. Type aliases can be only introduced at top-level declarations.
+That is, type aliases next to nested LET-IN definitions are ignored.

-- You can define a type alias with `@typeAlias` in the same position, where you could define `@type`.
+1. Assuming Rule 1, you can define a type alias with `@typeAlias` in the same position, where you could define `@type`.

-- A type alias should be defined before it is used in the source code.
+1. A type alias should be defined before it is used in the source code.

+1. The names of type aliases must be unique in a module.

 The following example demonstrates these rules: